Carrington Park - Enviro-scape Master Plan

 What happened to the option that most of us expressed at the community feedback seminars?
 Option 1 is only the least of 4 evils.
 You have taken onboard the smaller sandpit, but we have spoken to teenage basketballers who come down with their dogs.
 Who is going to pick up after their pooches if the dogs are not allowed in the area?
 Small and big dogs don't need to be separated.
 Older and younger children do, especially as the basketballers run backwards to catch the ball - an accident waiting to happen if young kids are in the area.

-Rosco over 6 years ago
+Rosco almost 7 years ago

 The park works well for all users, dogs and children can be separate.
 Good to remember that there are children who play with their dogs in the park as well.